-If you feel like your paycheck disappears every month, you’re not the only one.
+If you feel like your paycheck disappears every month, you are not the only one.

-You’re asking the same question a lot of people ask.
+If you’ve ever asked yourself, “Where did my money go?” you are asking the same question a lot of women ask.

-The good news is there’s usually a clear reason behind it.
+The good news is there is usually a clear reason.

 And it’s probably not what you think.